Khushigangrade-2004/-Elevate-calculator-task/README.md

 Includes basic input validation

-Technologies Used
+Technologies Used---
 Python 3

-IDLE (Python's Integrated Development and Learning Environment)
+Visual Studio code

-How to Run
+How to Run---
-Open the script in Python IDLE.
+Open the script in Visual Studio code.

 Run the program (calculator.py or your filename).

 Follow the prompts to input numbers and select the operation.

-Example
-sql
-Copy
-Edit
+Example---

 Enter the first number: 12
 Enter the second number: 4
-Choose operation (+, -, *, /): /
+Choose operation (+, -, *, /,Exit)
+user input : +
-Result: 3.0
+Result: 16
-License
+License---
 This project is open-source and free to use.